-Simon Vernon-Harcourt - Design & Planning Director comments:
+Simon Vernon-Harcourt - Design & Restoration Director comments:

 “City & Country’s guiding principle is to work with the historic grain of our sites.
 We are recognised within the industry as being at the forefront of intelligent design with the ability to weave contemporary homes into a building’s history and character, creating unique and outstanding properties that will stand the test of time.”

 Planning & Design